MarkoArsenovic/ECG_GAN/Filip/README.md

 | Linear SVM with SDG         |  0.922 (-0.007)  |  0.787 (+0.011) |  0.876 (-0.039)  |  0.814 (-0.009) |
 | Logistic regression         |  0.934 (-0.002)  |  0.815 (+0.009) |  0.896 (-0.040)  |  0.806 (+0.044) |

-**Classificacion models are trained on original dataset, with synthetic 2048 samples for each class except N, using PCGAN:**
+**The Classificacion models are trained on the original dataset, with synthetic 2048 samples for each class except N, using PCGAN:**

 Linear SVM